 Physical Custody Gives the Parent the Right to Take Care of the Child Daily

-Now, physical custody is the exact same thing as visitation, so you’ll often hear it described as visitation, but it’s just the time and amount of time that you have on paper in your final orders that you are entitled to have physical possession of the child or your children.
+Physical custody is the same as visitation, so you’ll often hear it described as visitation.
+Still, it’s just the time and amount of time you have on paper in your final orders that you are entitled to physically possess the child or your children.

 Now, you should know that the ideal for any child is split time, and that’s where the courts will start, as in, “We’re going to try and do split time.
 Tell me why we shouldn’t.”
-Obviously, there are many reasons why you wouldn’t do split time.
+There are many reasons why you wouldn’t do split time.

 It might be that one or the other party’s job availability doesn’t allow that.
 The most common problem is that they live too far apart to move the child back or the children back and forth and back and forth between the two parents’ homes.
 So we come off of split time for many reasons.